Adam Groden By: Adam Groden

 • If the phrase is already underlined in your test booklet you know you’ll have a question about that phrase.

-The next 2 ACT test tips will help you excel on the math section of the ACT.
+Review the following tips for the math section below.
 For more practice on this section, use our ACT math practice test.

 Tip #5: Bring a Legal Calculator and Know How to Use It

 The ACT does allow calculators, but make sure yours is legal.
-Review the calculator policy beforehand and ensure you can use you calculator on the exam.
+Review the calculator policy beforehand and ensure you can use your calculator on the exam.

 In general, you can use any 4-function, scientific, or graphing calculator, as long as it is not on the prohibited list or modified.